 - Quality Enhancement

-If you have multiple product lines, tag use cases by which solution delivers the value:- Platform Core
+If you have multiple product lines, indicate which solution delivers the value:- Platform Core

 - Analytics Module